tidley/pushstr/README.md

 # Pushstr – Private, Secure, Instant Communication

-> **Pushstr is a fast, lightweight communication layer built on Nostr.**
+> **Pushstr is a lightweight, relay-backed messenger built on Nostr giftwrapped DMs.**
-> It is quick, secure, and anonymous if required — with no registration, no payment, and no central server.
+> No signup, no central server, keys stay local, and messages are end-to-end encrypted.

 Generate an address and start communicating within seconds.
-All user data are created and stored locally, and can be backed up or restored as needed.
-Add a contact to begin sending, or simply share your address to receive messages.
-A minimal messaging interface surfaces activity from your contacts in real time.
+Everything lives locally until you choose to back it up.
+Add a contact to begin sending, or share your address to receive messages; the minimal UI surfaces contact activity in real time.

-An address can be used for any duration and you may create unlimited parallel addresses to isolate conversations.
-All messages are encrypted for the recipient and then encrypted again during transport, protecting both parties end-to-end.
+Create as many disposable or long-lived addresses as you like to isolate conversations.
+Messages are encrypted for the recipient and relayed through multiple nodes to avoid single points of failure.

 ---